dalesgit/wiki-vim/Gratitude Journal.md

 ---
 # Gratitude Journal
 ## Tue 17 Sep 2024
-For the lectio reading last night -- the paraphrase of Psalm 137.
+- For the lectio reading last night -- the paraphrase of Psalm 137.
 Cf. notes in Joplin
+- Giant tree is gone.
+All that's left is the stump.
+That stump is reminiscent of *The Giving Tree*.
+Also **Elijah's chair**.
+Musical chairs.
 ## Fri 13 Sep 2024

 - The opportunity to be a part of the SD class.